Select menu: Stats | Regression Analysis | Lasso Regression

 Tuning parameter lambda

 This gives the values to try for the tuning parameter λ.
-These values may either be in a Variate which is specifed in the associated field, or given as Range of values which are specified with a Start, End and Number of values (the sequence of values used is Start + (i – 1)*(End – Start)/(Number of values – 1), for i = 1…Number of values).
+These values may either be in a Variate which is specifed in the associated field, or given as Range of values which are specified with a Start, End and Steps (the sequence of values used is Start + (i – 1)*(End – Start)/(Steps – 1), for i = 1…Steps).
 If the Use exponential sequence option is used the sequence formed on the log scale and then exponentiated.
 In this case the Start and End cannot be zero.

 |Run||Run the analysis.|

 |Options||Opens a dialog where additional options and settings can be specified for the analysis.|

 |Defaults||Reset options to the default settings.
 Clicking the right mouse on this button produces a shortcut menu where you can choose to set the options using the currently stored defaults or the Genstat default settings.|

 |Store||Opens a dialog where you can save results from the analysis.|

 |Pin||Controls whether to keep the dialog open when you click Run.
 When the pin is down the dialog will remain open, otherwise when the pin is up the dialog will close.|